emath12/MintPorfolio/finance_app/README.md

 All of these issues are what remain to be solved by the final product.
 Also, we are aware there are some reduncies with the flask app the model code, we are trying to debug the issue with auth, so are demodularizing some of the code.

+### Final
+Added error-handling for user-inputted tickers.
+Currently filter-select button contains 503 S&P 500 tickers; the Yahoo Finance API has 100000+ valid tickers, so future iterations of the project may redesign filter-select to have much greater drop-down menu capacity.